syncfusion-content/asp.net-core-docs/aspnet-core/PercentageTextBox/Getting-Started.md

 ~~~

 3. The following styles are added to arrange the Editors.
-You can add the following location in the URL path for the background image and to apply styling [http://js.syncfusion.com/UG/Web/Content/electricity.png](http://js.syncfusion.com/UG/Web/Content/electricity.png)

    ~~~ css